cindeee/BGC-EColi-2022/README.md

-# BGC_EColi
+# BGC-EColi
-This is a Git repository for analysing Biosynthetic Gene Clusters of Escherichia Coli from its pangenome.
+A summer research project analysing Biosynthetic Gene Clusters from the pangenome of Escherichia Coli.

-## This repo will demonstrate the following skills.
+The subfolders contain the following:

+**code** : R scripts for dataset exploration and analysis.

+**data** : datasets.

+**report** : checkpoints that summarise learning progress.

 ### Acknowledgements
-I would like to express my huge gratitude to our supervisor Dr @dmartimarti for his teaching and inspirations :)
+I would like to express my huge gratitude to our supervisor Dr @dmartimarti for his teaching and inspiration.
-A huge thanks to another colleague Ka Wing Yeung for our collaboration and support :)
+A huge thanks to colleague Jennifer Yeung for our collaboration and support.